Sorry, you need to enable JavaScript to visit this website.

 Structure

-The legal framework establishing the Secondary-School Student Organisation of Slovenia (Dijaška organizacija Slovenije – DOS) is the decree on activity of the Secondary-School Student Organisation of Slovenia, adopted by the Slovenian Student Union.
-The School Student Organisation is a permanent project of the Slovenian Student Union.
-Hence, the Students Association Act is the legal framework for its functioning.
-The main organs of DOS are:
+The Secondary-School Student Organisation of Slovenia (Dijaška organizacija Slovenije – DOS) operates on the basis of a decree adopted by the Slovenian Student Union.
+As a permanent project of the Slovenian Student Union, its functioning is grounded in the Students Association Act (Zakon o skupnosti študentov), which provides the broader legal framework for its activities.

 Composition